-Wandering is an activity that is usually caused by a lot of different symptom’s that an Alzheimer’s patient is going through at any given moment.
-Boredom, restlessness, hunger, thirst, disorientation, confusion, stress, agitation, anxiety, side affect from medication, can all add to the problem of wandering.
+Wandering can be caused by different symptoms that an Alzheimer’s patient is experiencing at any given moment.
+Boredom, restlessness, hunger, thirst, disorientation, confusion, stress, agitation, anxiety, side effects from medication—any or all of these problems can add to the problem of wandering.

-There are a lot of reasons why a person with Alzheimer’s may wander off, some of which make no sense to us, but to an Alzheimer’s patient makes perfect sense to them.
+There are other reasons why a person with Alzheimer’s may wander off, some of which make no sense to us, but make perfect sense to an Alzheimer’s patient.

-While wandering off, the Alzheimer’s patient sets out with a certain goal in mind, however that goal is usually lost at some point.
-It’s not unusual for a patient to forget what that goal was or why they set out to do it in the first place.
-By the time they get to a certain point they get very scared and afraid because they don’t know where they are or how to get back home, they are lost.
-And that is a very scary thought for any of us who do not have Alzheimer’s let alone those who do.
+When wandering off, the Alzheimer’s patient often sets out with a specific goal in mind; however, that goal is usually lost at some point.
+It’s not unusual for patients to forget what that goal was or why they set out to do it in the first place.
+By the time they get to a certain point they get scared because they don’t know where they are or how to get back home.
+And being lost is a frightening thought for someone who does not have Alzheimer’s, let alone those who do.

 How to Cope With Wandering

-Many people with Alzheimer’s wander away from their home or caregiver.
-As the caregiver, you need to know how to limit wandering and prevent the person from becoming lost.
-This will help keep the person safe and give you greater peace of mind.
+Many people with Alzheimer’s wander away from their home or from their caregiver.
+As the caregiver, you need to know how to limit wandering.

-Try to follow these tips before the person with AD wanders:
+Try to follow these tips before the person with Alzheimer’s wanders:

 - Make sure the person carries some kind of ID or wears a medical bracelet.
 If the person gets lost and can’t communicate clearly, an ID will let others know about his or her illness.
-It also shows where the person lives.
+An ID will also show where the person lives.

-- Let neighbors and the local police know that the person with AD tends to wander.
+- Let neighbors and the local police know that the person with Alzheimer’s tends to wander.

 - Keep a recent photograph or video recording of the person to help police if the person becomes lost.